diegonti/MD_Simulation/Internal_README.md

 ## Builds
 A build is simply a compilation of the whole program.
 We will work on two builds:

 - **Debug**: Focused on the program to work, and with the minimum number of bugs as possible.
 Therefore, we will make use of debugging compiler options, and we will try to solve those warnings as much as possible.
 - **Release**: Focused on speed, we will use this build to produce results.
 Note that this code will start once we validate or finnish the Debugging release.

 Recall that some smart people in an office probably located in California has spent his/her time working out on smart checkings that trigger warnings when parts of our code doesn't makes sense or are succeptible to doesn't work properly.
-Therefore, the purpose of a warning is not to flood your screen makeinf you feel like you're hacking the CNI, but to give you some smart advises in order to avoid bugs.
+Therefore, the purpose of a warning is not to flood your screen makeing you feel like you're hacking the CNI, but to give you some smart advises in order to avoid bugs.
 Of course, there are warnings, like -Wtabs, that aren't quite relevant, but others can save us from hours of painful debugging.